 On May 22, 2017, a lawsuit was filed against Brightcove and two individuals by Ooyala, Inc. ("Ooyala") and Ooyala Mexico S. de R.L. de C.V. ("Ooyala Mexico").
 The lawsuit, which was filed in the United States District Court for the District of Massachusetts, concerns allegations that the two individuals, who are former employees of Ooyala Mexico, misappropriated customer information and other trade secrets and used that information in working for Brightcove.
 The complaint was amended on June 1, 2017 to remove claims against the two former employees of Ooyala Mexico.
 The remaining claims against Brightcove are for violation of the Defend Trade Secrets Act of 2016 (18 U.S.C. §1836), violation of the Massachusetts trade secret statute (M.G.L. c.
 93, §42), violation of Massachusetts Chapter 93A (M.G.L. c.
 93A, §11), and tortious interference with advantageous business relationships.
 Ooyala and Ooyala Mexico also filed a motion for preliminary injunction (amended at the same time the complaint was amended), seeking to enjoin Brightcove from using any of the allegedly misappropriated information or communicating with customers whose information was allegedly taken, and seeking the return of any information that was taken.
 On June 16, 2017, Brightcove filed an opposition to the motion for preliminary injunction, and also moved to dismiss the lawsuit.
 Brightcove's motion to dismiss was denied on September 6, 2017.
-The court has not ruled on Ooyala's motion for preliminary injunction.
-The court set a schedule for discovery and motion practice.
+The court issued a preliminary injunction on July 10, 2018.
+The injunction requires Brightcove to delete any Ooyala confidential information obtained from the former Ooyala employees and prohibits Brightcove from using such information to pursue business with twenty-two specified Latin American prospective customers.
+The parties are now engaged in discovery.
 The Company cannot yet determine whether it is probable that a loss will be incurred in connection with this complaint, nor can the Company reasonably estimate the potential loss, if any.